Last Updated: September 29, 2024

 In 2004, the Roots released another album entitled "The Tipping Point."
 This album featured a notably mainstream sound, and this was apparently due to demands from their record label.
 Unfortunately, the album did not perform as well as many of their previous efforts.
 During this period, Questlove collaborated with Jay-Z on his album "Fade to Black."
 Over the next few years, Thompson worked with artists such as Zucchero Fornaciari.
 In 2009, the Roots started performing as the house band for "Late Night with Jimmy Fallon."
 This eventually continued with "The Tonight Show Starring Jimmy Fallon."

 In 2010, Questlove started writing material for British singer Duffy in preparation for her second album.
-Before Amy Winehouse's death in 2011, Thompson was planning to collaborate with her on a number of musical projects.
+Before Amy Winehouse's death in 2011, Thompson was planning to collaborate with her on several musical projects.
 In 2018, Questlove helped produce the soundtrack for Michelle Obama's memoir, "Becoming."

 Other Ventures